Material Memory: British Textiles Biennial 23 Photo credit Jack Bolton

 Anchor: An anchor is the safest and most secure thing at sea, and it has long been a symbol of protection, stability, and security.
 Representing honour, loyalty, and, of course, hope.
 An anchor tattoo was frequently accompanied by a heart, the words "Mom" or "Dad," or a sweetheart's name.
 Anchor tattoos were also signified a sailor had successfully completed a journey across the Atlantic Ocean.

 Swallow: Only a sailor who has sailed 5,000 nautical miles is “allowed” to get a tattoo of a swallow.
-Why the swallow in particular?
-Because it is seen as a symbol of return; the swallow is able to cover great distances and still get back to it’s home.
+The swallow in particular because it is seen as a symbol of return; swallows are able to cover great distances and still get back to home.
 Because of this a swallow tattoo is also a symbol of good luck and protection.

 Polar Bear: Indicating the crossing of the Artic Circle.
 Dad was part of the Artic Circle Convoys of World War II